 A People Operations department can boost employee engagement, optimize workforce development, and improve employee retention.

 People Operations and traditional Human Resources departments have a lot in common.
 Both are concerned with how to manage employees and deal with all aspects of workforce administration.

 However, there are some key differences between People Operations and Human Resources.

 The traditional goal of an HR department is to optimally use employees to fulfill a business’s objectives.
 An HR department looks out for employees to the extent that retaining talented employees is good for a company.

 However, HR’s ultimate purpose is to defend the company as a whole and reduce litigation risk.
 That means HR often focuses on optimizing productivity and eliminating harassment or discrimination.

 The goal of people operations, on the other hand, is to provide the best possible employee experience.
-A People Ops department is often focused on creating a strong company culture.
+A People Ops department is often focused on creating a strong company culture and boosting employee morale.
 The idea is that a people-centric culture encourages higher productivity.
 It also reduces the likelihood of unethical or illegal workplace practices.